traktofon/FortranFiles.jl/docs/src/write.md

 The following examples show how to write Julia code that corresponds to certain Fortran `WRITE` statements.
-The Julia code assumes that `f` refers to an opened `FortranFile`, while the Fortran code assumes that `lun` refers to a logical unit number for a connected file.
+The Julia code assumes that `f` refers to an opened `FortranFile` in sequential access mode, while the Fortran code assumes that `lun` refers to a logical unit number for a connected file.

+For direct access mode, each `write` call additionally needs to specify the number of the record to write, by using the `rec` keyword argument.
+E.g. to write the first record, use `write(f, rec=1, ...)`.

 #### Writing scalars